SiegeEngineers/WololoKingdoms/README.md

 You can also paste any graphics/sound mod you want to use offline into this folder.

 There's also a "new_terrain_override" folder, should you wish to use different terrain slps for the expansion terrains.
 You can look at "/resources/new terrains" to see the naming convention.

+## Data Mods or old patches

+There is currently one data mod (WK Balance Patch) able to be selected for installation (the regular WololoKingdoms mod needs to be installed first for it to work).
+It has only a few specific changes:
+- Onagers and Castle Age Ballista Elephants don't cut trees anymore
+- Cartography is researched instantly when building a market
+- Base Tax is increased to 50%, Coinage reduces this to 35%, Banking to 20%.
+Both technologies are moved up an age.
+- The slav farming bonus is fixed so that the advantage over other civs stays the same after wheelbarrow/handcart.
+In the data files, it's a 15% bonus, in effect it's about 10-11% better
+- X-Patch Trade Change: Trade Carts have 2x population, 115 HP, cost 165 Wood, 83 gold and are 65% more efficient.
+Thanks to better pathing with fewer units, the gold income per population stays the same.
+Less units on the map result in less late-game lag.

+It's also possible for other data mods based on WK to be added to the installer, as well as older patches for rec compatibility, if newer patches (like 5.5) change the balance.

 ## Limitations
 Because of the features missing from the original AOC engine, not everything from the expansions can be replicated, this includes :